neeasade/colort/README.md

 todo:

-- [ ] add --upper and --lower flags to set boundries
+- [ ] add --upper and --lower flags to set boundries (eg colort --upper 3 "ffffff" --> ffffff)
 - [ ] make values be toggled on their own (eg colort 1 000000 --> 010101)
+- [ ] proper args and usage